 Pre-diffusion cleans are a critical requirement in the silicon wafer cleaning process.
 Particle contamination on silicon wafer surfaces prior to diffusion can significantly reduce the yield of electronic components in semiconductor manufacturing plants and research facilities.

 Particle contaminants may be diffused into the silicon and create electric defects, or they may block diffusion behind the particle.
 After diffusion, these contaminants may affect etching and interfere with the microscopic conductors.
 The resulting semiconductor components may have to be discarded.
+As silicon microscopic structures become smaller, particles have become more disruptive on both the electrical and the physical scale.

 Pre-diffusion cleaning is carried out by immersing silicon wafers in chemical or megasonic baths.
 Surface impurities are dislodged, dissolved or chemically neutralized.
 The complete wafer cleaning process may take more than one process and the following methods are commonly used: